 Eurobonds are bonds that are issued in international currencies – currencies different from the host country’s currency (in our case, currencies that are not Naira).

-For example, the Nigerian government can issue a bond to foreign investors that allows them to lend the Nigerian government money in dollars and not Naira (since they don’t spend Naira in their country). 🌚
+For example, the Nigerian government can issue a bond to foreign investors that allows them to lend the Nigerian government money in dollars, not Naira (since they don’t spend Naira in their country). 🌚

 Eurobonds – How to save in dollars on Cowrywise the better way! 🤩